 Risk gets turned on its head when we are considering the long term.

 Investors with a long-term time horizon are not forced to sell at a loss during a market slump.
 Risk is no longer volatility because markets eventually recover.
 Risk is now the preservation of capital over the long term.

-Investors with a long-term time horizon want to avoid the risk of a large and permanent loss of value.
-This is something that we cannot easily recover from.
+Investors with a long-term time horizon instead need to avoid the risk of a large and permanent loss of value.
+This is a drawdown that we cannot easily recover from.

-We therefore need to invest while keeping the risk of a large and permanent loss of value negligible.
+We need to invest while keeping the risk of a large and permanent loss negligible.
 This is how we seek to solve the investor’s dilemma over the long term.

 Fund Hunter’s focus is on the long term.

 It is hard to hold two contrary ideas on risk at the same time.

 In the short term, don’t lose money means we need to own bonds and/or cash savings accounts.
 In the long term, don’t lose money (in real terms) means we need to invest in volatile asset classes like the stock market.